 And it can go up from there depending on what your nanny’s hourly rate is and depending on what their compensation package looks like.

-If you would like to check out that video about the true cost of nanny care, please click here.
-This video is great for budgeting!
+If you would like to read more about the true cost of nanny care, please click here.
+It’s a great resource for budgeting!

 So, with a nanny share, you’re going to pay about two-thirds to three-quarters of the nanny’s regular one-child hourly rate per family.